 We are registered with the Information Commissioners Office under reference: Z728485X and we are open and transparent about the information we hold, why we hold it and for how long.

-MHA generates records from our contact with you, including records of some personal information which is subject to the GDPR 2018.
-We hold and process this information in order to fulfil our contract to you and facilitate our legitimate interests as a social landlord.
+MHA generates records from our contact with you, including records of some personal information that is subject to the GDPR 2018.
+We hold and process this information in order to fulfil our contract to you and facilitate our legitimate interests as social landlords.

 Who does the personal information relate to?

 - Customers (tenants)

 This includes current, former and potential customers, who live in our properties and could also include their families and people associated with them.

 This includes current, former and potential colleagues, as well as Board and Committee members, apprentices and work experience students.